higham/logsumexp-softmax-tests/readme.md

 - `bfloat_chop_test_softmax` is an alterantative that uses bfloat rather than fp16.

-- `lse_basic_high` computes lse and softmax in standard precision using basic algs.
+- `lse_basic_high` computes lse and softmax in standard precision using the basic algorithms.

-- `lse_chop` computes lse and softmax usinig chopped arithmetic with unshifted algorithms.
+- `lse_chop` computes lse and softmax usinig chopped arithmetic with the unshifted algorithms.

-- `lse_chopshift` computes lse and softmax using chopped arithmetic with shifted algorithms.
+- `lse_chopshift` computes lse and softmax using chopped arithmetic with the shifted algorithms.

 - `data_presoftmax.mat` holds the test data.